LibreCAD/docs/guides/drawing.rst

    - Drag the mouse to the right and down and place a point close to 600,300.
 Clicking the mouse should result in a line angled down and to the right, closing the object's outline.
    - Press [Esc] to exit the command.

-Another option is to draw the line at the desired angle:

-   - Click the **Angle** line tool icon.
-   - On the "Tool Options" tool bar specify an *Angle* of "135", a *Length* of "300" units and the *Snap Point* at the "Start".
-   - With the "Snap on Endpoints" enabled, click close to the end of the line at *absolute coordinate* 600,300.
-Clicking the mouse should result in a line angled up and to the left.
-The line is too long, but can be *trimmed* to suit (see "*Modifying Entities*" below).

-Whichever of the above methods is used, the result should be:
+Whichever of the above methods is used, the result should be similar to:

 .. figure:: /images/widget01.png
     :width: 500px